JensJoschi/variability_timing/methods.md

 # Methods

 ## 1. Overview
-We calculated mean, variability and predictability of winter onset across the northern hemisphere and correlated these climatic variables with diapausing strategies (means and slopes) of 217 arthropod populations.
+We calculated mean, variability and predictability of winter onset across the northern hemisphere and correlated these climatic variables with diapausing strategies (means and slopes) of 146 arthropod populations.
-We calculated winter onset in each year and climate station as the tenth day on which temperatures fall below 5 °C. We then derived mean winter onset across years for each station and used the standard deviation among years to estimate winter variability.
+We calculated winter onset in each year and climate station as the fifth day on which temperatures fall below 10°C. We then derived mean winter onset across years for each station and used the standard deviation among years to estimate winter variability.
 To calculate winter predictability, we regressed temperatures of the last 30 days before winter onset for each year.
 The slope of this regression describes the pace of seasonal change, and the between-years standard deviation of the slope determines whether the rate of change is consistent (predictable) across years.
 As a second estimate of predictability we determined the "colour of environmental noise", that is, the relative extent of long-frequency autocorrelations in temperatures.
-We then extracted photoperiodic response curves (PRCs) from 30 published studies (174 populations) along with their sampling locations.
-We calculated four-parameter dose-response curves to obtain estimates of lower and upper diapause limit, critical day length (inflection point of a logit-curve) and slope of the curves.
-Critical day lengths were then correlated with mean winter onset, and the slope estimates were correlated with winter variability and predictability.

-We then extracted photoperiodic response curves (PRCs) from 37 published studies (217 populations) along with their sampling locations.
+We then extracted photoperiodic response curves (PRCs) from 26 published studies (146 populations) along with their sampling locations.
 We calculated four-parameter dose-response curves to obtain estimates of lower and upper diapause limit, critical day length (inflection point of a logit-curve) and slope of the curves.
 Critical day lengths were then correlated with mean winter onset, and the slope estimates were correlated with winter variability and predictability.

 ## 2. climate data
 ### 2.1. data preparation